exakat/exakat/docs/Rules.rst

 ###########################

-Starting with PHP 7.1, it is possible to have several distinct exceptions class caught by the same catch, preventing code repetition.
+It is possible to have several distinct exceptions class caught by the same catch, preventing code repetition.

+This is a new feature since PHP 7.1.

 .. code-block:: php